ivyngetich1/bc-10-song-lyrics-finder-/README.md

 Install the app's database.
 The default SQLite was used for development.

-navigate to the bc-10<song_lyrics-finder>
+navigate to the bc-10<song_lyrics-finder> folder run the app.py
-run the app mylyrics.py